deivid-01/estructuras/README.md

     git add -A
 ```
 ### Step 3 : Local Repository
-- Send files to local repository.
-Inside of "short description", put a short description about the new changes that you've make.
+- Send files to a local repository.
+Inside of "short description", put a short description of the new changes that you've made.
  ```javascript
     git commit -m "short description"
 ```